appbaseio/Docs/content/docs/interactive/javascript.md

 ### Further Reading

-appbase-js API methods provides full [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) support and there are lots of use-cases that are unlocked by constructing various types of queries.
-Feel free to use our [GUI query explorer](https://opensource.appbase.io/mirage/) to contruct complex queries easily.
+appbase-js API methods provide full [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) support and there are lots of use-cases that are unlocked by constructing various types of queries.
+Feel free to use our [GUI query explorer](https://opensource.appbase.io/mirage/) to construct complex queries easily.

 There are many more methods provided by the appbase-js API other than the ones we used.
 Do check out our full [JavaScript API Reference](http://localhost:8000/javascript/api-reference.html) to dive deeper.